Fix “The Site Ahead Contains Harmful Programs” Warning in Google

 The site ahead contains harmful programs warning

 You can bypass the warning by clicking on “Details” and proceeding, but most people will stay a mile away.
-Depending on the exact issue that Google has with a site, there are quite a few other such warnings:

 google safe browsing status